John Barrymore: Decline and death: 1936–1942

 In 1940, Barrymore appeared in The Great Profile, a spoof of his life in the months prior to My Dear Children.
 Barrymore played Evans Garrick, closely modeled on his own experience, and Mary Beth Hughes played his wife.
 The critics reacted harshly to the film, and to Barrymore's association with it.
 The New York Times wrote that "As a play it is a feeble thing, hardly matching the spectacular public accounts of his amours ... for all of Mr. Barrymore's shenanigans and devastating wit, The Great Profile is more than a little pathetic.
 In the Winter of his Discontent Mr. Barrymore is selling his talent at cut-rate".
 Worse was to come in his final film, Playmates (1941), which "amply illustrated the depths to which he had fallen; he played an alcoholic Shakespearean ham named John Barrymore".

 In October 1940, Barrymore returned to the NBC Radio network to work on Rudy Vallée's show, now called the Sealtest Show.
-Barrymore recorded 74 episodes of the program, continuing in the vein of self-parody, with jokes about his drinking, declining career and marital issues.
+Barrymore recorded 74 episodes of the program, continuing in the vein of self-parody, with jokes about his drinking, declining career, and marital issues.
 On May 19, 1942, while recording a line from Romeo and Juliet for the show, Barrymore collapsed.
 He was taken to Hollywood Presbyterian Hospital and died there on May 29, from cirrhosis of the liver and kidney failure, complicated by pneumonia.

 Shortly before his death, Barrymore returned to his childhood Catholic faith.
 Although Errol Flynn's memoirs claim film director Raoul Walsh "borrowed" Barrymore's body before burial to leave his corpse propped in a chair for a drunken Flynn to discover when he returned home, Gene Fowler, a close friend of Barrymore, stayed with the body all night and denied the story.
 However, in a 2020 interview for the YouTube series Hot Ones, John's granddaughter Drew Barrymore claimed the Flynn account was accurate.
 Barrymore was buried at Calvary Cemetery in Los Angeles on June 2.
-In 1980, Barrymore's son had his father's body reinterred at Philadelphia's Mount Vernon Cemetery.
+In 1980, Barrymore's son had his father's body reinterred in the family plot in Philadelphia's Mount Vernon Cemetery.